krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 - fully managed service for publishing, maintaining, monitoring and securing APIs
 - An API endpoint type refers to the hostname of the API.
 - all of the APIs created with __API Gateway expose HTTPS endpoints only__.
-- The endpoint type can be edge-optimized if you've got a global user base, regional if your user base is within a region or private if you want to provide access only within a VPC or to computers connected over a Direct Connect connection.
+- The endpoint type can be __edge-optimized__ if you've got a global user base, regional if your user base is within a region or private if you want to provide access only within a VPC or to computers connected over a Direct Connect connection.
+  - they hit a nearby edge location (CloudFront
+  - Then AWS routes the request over its private network to your API’s region
 - API Gateway also has caching.
 - you can add caching to API calls by provisioning the cache and specifying its size in gigabytes.
 That means you can cache the end points response.
 - __Caching__ can reduce the number of API calls to your backend and improve latency.